 Introduction

-May 20, 2019
+May 20, 2019Usamah ibn Zaid

-BACK Return to Table of contents
+May 20, 2019BACK⇒ Return to Table of contents

 Male Sahabah of African Origin

-Bilal ibn Rabah
+Sayyidina Bilal ibn Rabah

-As the sun of Nubuwwah rose, the rays of light spread across the horizon, and the first individuals to witness and attest to its light will always be remembered.
-We all are aware that Sayyidah Khadijah radiya Llahu ‘anha was the first woman to embrace Islam, Sayyidina Abu Bakr radiya Llahu ‘anhu the first man, Sayyidina ‘Ali radiya Llahu ‘anhu the first child, and Sayyidina Zaid ibn Harithah radiya Llahu ‘anhu the first slave.
+As the sun of Nubuwwah rose, the rays of light spread across the horizon, and the first individuals to witness and attest to its brilliance will always be remembered.
+We are all aware that Sayyidah Khadijah radiya Llahu ‘anha was the first woman to embrace Islam, Sayyidina Abu Bakr radiya Llahu ‘anhu the first man, Sayyidina ‘Ali radiya Llahu ‘anhu the first child, and Sayyidina Zaid ibn Harithah radiya Llahu ‘anhu the first slave.
 But who was the first African to enter the faith?
 Rasulullah salla Llahu ‘alayhi wa sallam himself informed us when he said:

 Bilal is the forerunner of the Africans.[1]

 What a privilege!
-To be the first from the second largest continent on earth to answer the call of Islam.
+To be the first from the second-largest continent on earth to answer the call of Islam.

 He entered the fold of Islam in its early days.
 After embracing the faith, he was mercilessly tormented and tortured by his master, Umayyah ibn Khalaf, and other polytheists.
-Umayyah would drag him in the scorching heat of noon and make him lie on his back in the desert sands of Makkah.
-He would then order a huge boulder to be placed on his chest, and would thereafter taunt him, “You will remain like this until you die or belie Muhammad and worship Lat and al ‘Uzza.”[2]
-Sayyidina Bilal radiya Llahu ‘anhu was also forced to wear steel armour and left to swelter in the burning sun.
-But Sayyidina Bilal radiya Llahu ‘anhu was unique, unlike the others who surrendered somewhat, he was absolutely resolute and relentless.
-So they handed him over to the children of Makkah who dragged him in the streets.[3]
+Umayyah would drag him on the desert sands of Makkah in the scorching heat of noon and make him lie on his back.
+He would then order for a huge boulder to be placed upon his chest and would taunt him, “You will remain like this until you die or belie Muhammad and worship al Lat and al ‘Uzza.”[2]

-Let not the Hadith Qudsi slip your mind:
+Let not the hadith qudsi slip your mind:

 فإن ذكرني في نفسه ذكرته في نفسي و إن ذكرني في ملأ ذكرته في ملأ خير منهم